DevOps-MBSE/AaC/docs/docs/dev_guide/plugin_dev_guide.md

 `aac version`

-If this comamnd is executable please continue with this guide for developing plugins for AaC.
+If this command is executable please continue with this guide for developing plugins for AaC.

-## AaC Generating Plugins (Gen-Plugin Comamnd)
+## AaC Generating Plugins (Gen-Plugin Command)

+AaC comes pre-packaged with a plugin called `Gen-Plugin` which will take an AaC architecture file describing a plugin and then generate the necessary code stubs and python project infrastructure for the user to begin implementing their new plugin.

 ### How to Use Gen-Plugin and Output

+The `gen-plugin` command can be executed with the following syntax with the `aac` plugin:
+`aac gen-plugin ./path/to/architecture_file.yaml`
 #### Input of Gen-Plugin

 Plugins can be created with the first-party plugin `gen-plugin`.
 This can be executed from a shell/terminal, with the following example command:
 `aac gen-plugin -help`
-The above comamnd will output the help documentation for the `gen-plugin` comamnd with example input.
+The above command will output the help documentation for the `gen-plugin` command with example input.

 The `gen-plugin` command takes input from an architecture file and will produce an output of templated plugin files that can be used to install the first/third party plugin that is being developed.
 An example plugin file is below:
 > *The below example can be found under this path -> `/python/model/plugin/plugin.yaml`*